isala404/rancher-logging-pipeline-plumber/README.md

 ```

 This will create
-  - Docker Image which has operator with built UI
+  - Docker Image which has an operator with built UI
   - Docker Image of [Pod Simulator](https://github.com/MrSupiri/rancher-logging-pipeline-plumber/tree/main/pod-simulator)
   - Helm chart with updated CRDs and Roles